SharePoint alternatives featuring Simpplr

 Ultimately, the question isn’t whether an organization needs SharePoint or Simpplr—it’s whether they want to implement an intranet solution by building it or buying it.

 Simpplr lets companies deploy a modern, AI-powered intranet in a fraction of the time it would take to build a custom solution, and it requires far fewer internal resources to maintain over time.
-It also syncs right out of the box with the tools your employees use every day, including Sharepoint, keeping work organized and aligned in one integrated platform.
+It also syncs right out of the box with the tools your employees use every day, keeping work organized and aligned in one integrated platform.